THE NFBC GAINING GROUND REPORT

-The Native Farm Bill Coalition has released Gaining Ground: A Report on the 2018 Farm Bill Successes for Indian Country and Opportunities for 2023 to set the stage for Native American advocacy on the 2023 Farm Bill.
+The Native Farm Bill Coalition has released Gaining Ground: A Report on the 2018 Farm Bill Successes for Indian Country and Opportunities to set the stage for Native American advocacy on the upcoming Farm Bill.
 The report argues for significant progress to be made in strengthening tribal sovereignty, food security and rural infrastructure.

 Indian Country is a leading force in American agriculture, with more than 80,000 individual Native producers contributing $3.5 billion to the U.S. economy.
 Additionally, many Native communities are partially reliant on the feeding programs that make up almost 80% of Farm Bill funding.
 Yet, the unique needs of Tribal Nations and Native producers have been historically overlooked.
 In the 2018 Farm Bill, Indian Country achieved many breakthrough policy goals, with a historical, unprecedented 63 separate Native-related provisions.
 These provisions range from strengthening Tribal self-governance and the management of nutrition programs to investing in economic development opportunities.
 Gaining Ground identifies potential opportunities to build on the progress made in 2018 to ensure Indian Country’s unique needs are met in each of the Farm Bill’s titles.

 To download a copy of the report, click the link below.

 The Native Farm Bill Coalition has developed summaries of each of the 12 Farm Bill titles.
 Use these to dive into the highlights from each chapter of Gaining Ground as well as learn about additional Indian Country priorities.